 Here it is, nearly a month later, and I not only have a beard … it’s one that I’m actually happy about!
 One that I’ve gotten compliments on, as well.
 I think I’ll keep it at least for a while longer.
 It’s definitely ready for a trim, but I want to be sure I have plenty of length (and a little room for mistakes) before I jump on that.
 I’ve also incorporated theto add some extra moisture to the mix and continuing to brush, brush, brush.
 Am I headed for ZZ-Top status?
 Probably not, but I am now well on my way to having the Charles Atlas of beards.

-- Grooming Awards 2020 Finalists: The Best Beard Products for Men
+- 10 Best Beard Grooming Kits for Men